Everything you need to know about visiting Abu Dhabi in March

 - Why not try an Abu Dhabi sightseeing cruise from either Emirates Palace Marina or Yas Marina with Yellow Boats

-- Visit the exclusive luxury island Zaya Nauri – day trips with brunch on a weekend or stay at the resort.
+- Visit the exclusive luxury island Zaya Nauri – day trips with brunch on the weekend or stay at the resort.

-Another top suggestion for March while it’s not too hot is to head south to Abu Dhbai’s second largest ity Al Ain.
-The Garden City or Oasis City as it’s also known is home to the UAE’s only currently listed UNESCO World Heritage site, which actually incorporates several sites dotted around the city.
+Another top suggestion for March, while it’s not too hot, is to head south to Abu Dhbai’s second-largest city Al Ain.
+The Garden City (or Oasis City as it’s also known) is home to the UAE’s only currently listed UNESCO World Heritage site, which actually incorporates several sites dotted around the city.

 The best thing to try at this time of year is Glamping in Abu Dhabi – there are a few spots to be found really close to the city and some further afield – check them all out here in our complete guide to Abu Dhabi glamping.

-- Umm Al Emarat Park in the centre of Abu Dhabi island is always a winner for kids activities.
-With social distancing measures in place, you can enjoy all the parks regular features from the botanic gardens to the small splash park, wadis, or seasonal events.
-Throughout Winter 2022 kids can visit BOUNCE in the park for outdoor trampolining fun, or try the FREE outdoor cinema running throughout March.
+- Umm Al Emarat Park in the centre of Abu Dhabi island is always a winner for kids’ activities, from the botanic gardens to the small splash park, wadis, or seasonal events.
+Throughout Winter 2023, kids can visit BOUNCE in the park for outdoor trampolining fun or try the FREE outdoor cinema running throughout March.